-Liz Kittleman Jackson enters her fourth season as the head coach of the Columbia women's lacrosse program after being named head coach in June 2010.
+Liz Kittleman Jackson was named the head coach of the Columbia women's lacrosse program in June 2010.

 The big time attacker holds the Columbia career goals record with 161 and assits at 88.
 She finished this conference season leading the Ivy League in points (67) and goals (52).
 Johnson is without a doubt one of the best offense players in the history of Ancient Eight.

 Three members of the Lions squad were named to All-Ivy League Teams following Kittleman Jackson's third season.
 For the second consecutive year, attacker Johnson was a first-team selection, becoming the first player in program history to receive the first-team honor twice.
 Sophomore Paige Cuscovitch’s gritty play earned a second team selection and senior Kelly Buechel capped her final season with an honorable mention nod.

 To cap the 2012 season, the Lions had three players receive All-Ivy League recognition.
 As a junior Johnson was named a first-team selection, becoming the second player in program history to make the first team.
 She is the first player since Carrie Anderer '06CC in 2005 to receive the honor.
 Defender Amanda Goodhart joined on the second team and sophomore midfielder Paige Cuscovitch received an honorable mention nod.

 In her first season at the helm, Liz led Lions to a 4-11 record including the program's first win over Yale in school history.
 Columbia used an eight-goal second half to power past Yale for its first Ivy League home win in program history.
 The teams were tied 2-2 at the break, but the Lions came out roaring in the second half to win behind 15 saves in goal from Karlee Blank and team-high four goals by Cuscovitch.